sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 Discouraged products and services are not provided by the government, and private companies that offer them are discouraged with a higher tax rate.

-- Harmful foods (e.g. highly processed, alcohol, high in sugar, etc.).
+- Harmful foods e.g., highly processed, alcohol, high in sugar, etc.

 #### Outlawed